Physics of Life

 Venue and accommodation

 The summer school will take place at Durham University.
-Lectures and sessions will be held on the science site at Durham University within the Palatine Centre, accommodation will be at nearby Hatfield College (10-15 minute walk).
+Lectures and sessions will be held on the science site at Durham University within the Palatine Centre (meet at PCL054 on day one), accommodation will be at nearby Hatfield College (10-15 minute walk).
 Standard single college rooms with en-suites and full English breakfast will be provided.
 Check in is from 2pm and check out from 10am.
 For location information, see Maps and directions.

 Picture